Balweg: Historical accuracy

+Reception

 Critical response

 Balweg received generally negative reviews from critics.

 Mike Feria, writing for the Manila Standard, criticizing the film as "[a] confused and opportunistic film about a confused and opportunistic personality."
 He faulted its lack of "dramatic intensity", with there being no satisfactory explanation for Balweg's motivations as a rebel, and considered it as another example of a film that does not seek to illuminate the "rationalization" of rebellion by the depicted person, but instead highlights the exploits of a rebel through a larger-than-life depiction for a mass audience.
 However, Feria noted that there were competent performances given by Johnny Delgado and Eddie Infante, while the action scenes were adequately staged.
 Later in his year-end assessment of Philippine cinema, Feria observed that Balweg was one of the few films given serious effort by filmmakers that "were at best, adequate in technical aspects but largely manipulative...."
-JC Nigado, also writing for the Manila Standard, shared in Feria's negative sentiments on the film, finding it to be a "self-serving" film in its glorified depiction of Balweg.
+JC Nigado, also writing for the Manila Standard, shared Feria's negative sentiments on the film, finding it to be a "self-serving" film in its glorified depiction of Balweg.
 He wrote that "In trying to portray Balweg as a larger-than-life hero, [...] the movie only succeeds in doing the opposite as it unwittingly depicts the man as an opportunist wanting in direction."